Jon-Becker/research/papers/longshot-bias-prediction-markets/longshot-bias-prediction-markets.md

 }
 ```

 The evening paradox is notable: 10 PM has both the highest volume AND the largest average trade size (\$144), yet excess returns are still -1.39%.
-High volume doesn't guarantee efficiency—the composition of that volume matters.
+High volume doesn't guarantee efficiency; the composition of that volume matters.
 Evening trading mixes sophisticated traders closing positions with retail traders making entertainment bets.

 ### Day of Week Effects